 These ants might not seem like much, but they stay in large groups and they do tend to take over your yard and home very fast.
 They are known to bring in a huge population when they infest an area, and that will be a major problem if you think about it.
 One of the main challenges with this is that you will have to work hard to keep them away from electrical wires and anything similar to that.
 As we mentioned already, these ants are super dangerous and challenging, and that’s why you have to keep them away from electrical wires or anything like that.

-When do you know you are dealing with Crazy Ants?
+When do you know you are dealing with a Crazy Ant Infestation?

 There’s not a lot of time to figure out when and how this happens.
 But you have to realize that these ants move around a lot.
 Which means whenever you have an infestation you will get to see those ants running back and forth all the time.
 It’s not exactly a major issue at first, but it can become one and you have to tackle it fast if you really want to avoid any problems to say the least.